bonsai-rx/pulsepal/docs/articles/trigger-output.md

 # Triggering Playback
 Triggering of the Pulse Pal output channels can be done either through the hardware trigger channels or through software.
-The `Bonsai.PulsePal` package provides operators to configure and access both methods.
+The `Bonsai.PulsePal` package provides operators to configure and use both approaches.

-## Hardware trigger

-### Linking output channels to hardware trigger channels
+## Link output channels to hardware trigger channels
 When configuring output channels in the [`CreatePulsepal`](xref:Bonsai.PulsePal.CreatePulsePal) or [`ConfigureOutputChannel`](xref:Bonsai.PulsePal.ConfigureOutputChannel) operators, these properties must be set to link playback to either of the hardware triggers.

 |     Category     |   Property Name     | Value        | Description     |